conan-io/docs/extending/sanitizers.rst

 Sanitizer options should be modeled as sub-settings of the compiler.
 Depending on how you want to combine the sanitizers you have two choices.

-Adding a list of commonly used options
+Adding a list of commonly used values
 ######################################

 If you have a fixed set of sanitizers or combinations of them that are the ones you usually set for